Adverse-Averse | Commonly Confused Words

 etymology

-• Averse is used to convey a feeling of strong dislike or opposition towards something.
+• Averse is a personal feeling of dislike or opposition towards something, indicating an internal disposition.

 © 2025 Lithium Lab Pte Ltd